AngelMunoz/Migrondi/README.md

 ![.NET Core](https://github.com/AngelMunoz/Migrondi/workflows/.NET%20Core/badge.svg?branch=master)

+> Currently Working on the next version to also add better support for the VSCode Extension!

 # Migrondi

 Migrondi is a SQL Migrations tool designed to be simple and execute simple migrations.
 Write SQL and execute SQL against your database.